Nkekev/Superbeat-Xonic-Extended/README.md

 IF YOU HAVE OFFICIAL DLC (if you have no official DLC, just skip this part):
 * If you have original DLC from Playstation Store, repatchAIDS is no longer needed to make mixed DLC working.
 Make sure to use the new release of [repatch plugin (3.0)](https://github.com/dots-tb/rePatch-reDux0/releases/tag/3.0)
 * If you have original DLC extracted with Maidumptool, you can just copy the folders named `SUPERBEAT00DLCXX` (XX number from 01 to 06 depending what you have) on the `ux0:readdcont/<TITLEID>` folder
 * We recommend you to use an overclocking plugin (like [lolita500](https://github.com/teakhanirons/lolita500) on PSTV) if possible for optimal experience since we encountered minor desyncs between background video and the song on very few tracks.
+It's recommended but not necessary if it doesn't bother you.

 Developped by Nkekev.
 Follow my Twitter to get notified about the project: https://twitter.com/nkekev